Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Efforts were made to repair the castle, but ultimately it was considered unsuitable for continued military service.
 It was used as a place for storage, but later abandoned, and has become an iconic ruin over the years.

 Today the area is well-maintained by the local council, working closely with the Friends of Rodwell Trail and Sandsfoot Castle.
-The site is well worth a visit, being the ideal place to stop for a picnic or just to explore the gardens and castle ruins.
+The site is well worth a visit, being the ideal place to stop for a picnic or just to explore the gardens and see the castle ruins.

 Sandsfoot Castle and gardens are just a couple of minutes away from two beaches and the Rodwell Trail which makes a for a great day out for all.
 This is why so many people often love visiting Sandsfoot.